Rowett swaps Derby for Stoke

-Stoke City announced the appointment of Gary Rowett as manager after the club's relegation from the Premier League.
+Stoke City have announced the appointment of Gary Rowett following the club's relegation from the Premier League.

 Rowett left Derby County to sign a three-year contract at the bet365 Stadium, replacing Paul Lambert in the dugout, having only agreed a deal that tied him to the Rams until 2021 in January.